jameshendersonmills/hugo-pet-shop-ld/readme.md

 2. Install the LaunchDarkly Go SDK by running 'go get gopkg.in/launchdarkly/go-server-sdk.v5'
 3. The 'main.go' file contains all of the code to run the application locally
 4. Replace "YOUR_SDK_KEY" with your actual LaunchDarkly SDK key
-5. flags.json allows you to define the feature flags in Hugo's Pet Store
+5. flags.json allows you to define the feature flags in Hugo's Pet Store locally but not needed when deploy into Production
 6. Use 'go run main.go' to run the application locally